jindrichmynarz/dissertation/parts/conclusions.md

 * Reusable command-line tools for working with RDF data

 We explored only a few ways of matchmaking public contracts to bidders.
-Many more ways are left open to pursue and assess their worth.
+Many more ways of relevance engineering are left open to pursue and assess their worth.

 <!--
 Linked open data is raw data.